 Who wouldn’t want a safe and natural alternative to ease the mind into a relaxed state and allow normal sleep to occur?

 However, natural doesn’t always equate with safe.
 Many sleep preparations contain herbs that have drug-like effects and can adversely affect liver function.
-And some products actually contain habituating drugs that are not regulated by the FDA.
+And some products actually contain habituating drugs that are not regulated by the Food and Drug Administration (FDA).

 Fortunately, for occasional sleeplessness, there are safe and effective natural options that actually work.

 Every time you go to sleep, you are making a deposit into your health safety deposit box.
-This is a very stingy bank, however, and at least 7 to 8 hours of sleep are required out of every 24 hours to keep from drawing down reserves.
+This is a very stingy bank, however, and at least 7 to 8 hours of sleep are required out of every 24 hours to keep from depleting reserves.

 If your body has been stressed, sleep is especially important because reserves are already low.
-Ironically, people suffering who are very stressed often find sleep hard to come by.
+Ironically, people who are the most stressed often find sleep especially hard to come by.

 What Prevents Normal Sleep?